contiamo/operational-ui/src/Select/README.md

 ### Return Value

-The value prop passed to select is is either an `Option` object, or an Array of `Option` objects.
+The value prop passed to select is either an `Option` object, or an Array of `Option` objects.
 If it is an array, the component automatically becomes a multi-select.
 The shape of an Option object is described below.

 ```ts